 - 1 teaspoon sea salt + more as needed

 - 1 15 oz can organic white beans, drained and rinsed

 - 4 cups organic vegetable broth

 - Heat oil in a large pot or dutch oven.
-When hot, add leeks and saute until softened, about 1 – 2 minutes.
-Add cauliflower, beans and quinoa and cook for another 2 - 3 minutes.
+When hot, add the leeks and garlic, and saute until softened, about 1 – 2 minutes.
+Add the cauliflower and spices and saute again for another 5 minutes or so.

-- Add broth and water, season with salt and pepper and bring to a boil.
-Reduce heat, cover and let soup simmer on stove for at least 30 minutes, longer if you have the time.
+- Add the beans, broth, and water, and bring to a boil.
+Reduce heat, cover and let soup simmer on the stove for at least 30 minutes, longer if you have the time.

 - When done, transfer half the soup to a high powered blender.
-Add ½ cup cashews and puree until smooth.
+Add the cashews and puree until smooth.
 If too thick, add a little bit of water until desired consistency has been reached.
-Repeat with other half of soup.
+Repeat with the other half of soup.